 As the name of this blog might suggest, I absolutely adore all things beach.
-Thus I couldn’t think of a better City than one with TEN beaches for a brief blissful weekend away.
+Thus I couldn’t think of a better City than one with T follow link EN beaches for a brief blissful weekend away.
 Barcelona, Spain’s second largest City is home to 1.6 million residents, 68 parks, a world-class football team, several universities, and did I mention ten beaches?

 1. Party with the locals

-Barcelona’s social calendar is jam-packed with countless local festivals ranging from the weeklong Festes de la Mercè in September celebrating Catalan culture, to San Joan in June when the beach plays host to a firework filled nightlong party to commemorate the Summer Solstice.
+Barcelona’s social calendar is jam-packed with countless local festivals ranging from the weeklong Festes de la Mercè in September celebrating Catalan culture, to much does deltasone cost San Joan in June when the beach plays host to a firework filled nightlong party to commemorate the Summer Solstice.

 2. Go with the flow